AshIsbitt/Bash-git-example/README.md

-#This is a title
+# This is a title

+## Title 2

 Hello there.
 This is some text.

+This is great!

+# Markdown

+We will use this to keep track of our notes